Cross County, Arkansas: Public safety

 The Cross County Sheriff's Office is the primary law enforcement agency in the county.
 The agency is led by the Cross County Sheriff, an official elected by countywide vote every four years.
 Police departments in Wynne and Cherry Valley provide law enforcement in their respective jurisdictions, with Hickory Ridge and Parkin contracting with the Cross County Sheriff's Office for law enforcement services.

 The county is under the jurisdiction of the Cross County District Court, a local district court.
 Local district courts in Arkansas are courts of original jurisdiction for criminal, civil, small claims, and traffic matters.
 Local district courts are presided over by an elected part-time judge who may privately practice law.
 The district court has three departments: Cherry Valley, Parkin, and Wynne.
 In 2021, the court will be merged into the 25th District state district court, which includes St. Francis County.

 Superseding district court jurisdiction is the 1st Judicial Circuit Court, which covers Cross, Lee, Monroe, Phillips, St. Francis, and Woodruff counties.
-The First Circuit contains five circuit judges, elected to six-year terms circuitwide.
+The First Circuit contains five circuit judges, elected to six-year terms circuit wide.

 Fire protection is provided by seven agencies in Cross County, together covering the entire county.
 The four incorporated municipalities provide fire protection beyond their corporate limits.
 Rural areas are served by the Bay Village Volunteer Fire Department, Fair Oaks Volunteer Fire Department, and Vanndale Volunteer Fire Department.
 All fire departments in Cross County are volunteer-based, except the Wynne Fire Department.